signalfx/otelworkshop/misc/ecs-ec2/README.md

-# Splunk APM Trace Generator Demo For AWS ECS EC2
+### Splunk APM Trace Generator Demo For AWS ECS EC2

-This repo demonstrates a reference implemenation for a single AWS ECS EC2 task example of Splunk APM.
+This repo demonstrates a reference implemenation for a single AWS ECS EC2 task example of Splunk APM that will send spans directly to Splunk Observability Cloud.

-The single task spins up two ECS containers on EC2:

-#1 splk-agent-ec2 - sidecar to observe ECS and relay traces to Splunk SignalFx
-#2 trace-generator-ec2 - generates traces using redis queries to a self running redis server

-### SETUP

-#### Example of stock SignalFx Agent Setup in AWS ECS EC2 (Not APM Ready)

 [AWS ECS CLI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI.html) must be installed for these examples.